vision-zjweu/compv.github.io/docs/hw5.md

 # Section 2: Diffusion Models

 In this section, you will be exploring various diffusion-based sampling algorithms using a pre-trained diffusion model.
 We will be focusing on two kinds of problems in this section.
+This section uses the notebook `hw5_diffusion.ipynb` and the python files `guided_diffusion/simple_diffusion.py` and `guided_diffusion/condition_methods.py`.

 Download the model weights file [ffhq_10M.pt](https://drive.google.com/drive/folders/1jElnRoFv7b31fG0v6pTSQkelbSX3xGZh?usp=sharing) and upload this file to the `models/` directory.